apetri/IG_Pipeline/README.md

  - Projection of the 3D simulation boxes on 2D lensing planes
  - Ray tracing and production of 2D convergence and shear maps

-**0) Precambrian**
+**1) 3D box generation: workflow**

-**1) 3D box generation**
+This step is broken down in three four sub-steps: setting the environment and directory structure, running the CAMB code to generate the matter power spectra, running an initial condition generator, and evolve the initial conditions using Gadget.
+These steps are glued together by Precambrian, an application that takes care of generating parameter files and reformatting the output of a particular step making it a suitable input for the next step.

-This step is broken down in three smaller sub-steps: running the CAMB code to generate the matter power spectra, running an initial condition generator, and evolve the initial conditions using Gadget.
+_1.0) Set the environment_

-_1.1) Running CAMB_
+_1.1) Run CAMB_

 In the camb directory, run make to compile the code; to run it, assuming you have openmpi installed, you can type: